 Finally, you’ll see a box with the tracking code.
 For Google Tag Manager, you’ll just need to copy the ID shown above the code snippet.

-Setting Up the Global Bing Tag in GTM
+Setting Up the Global Microsoft Advertising Tag in GTM

-Now, it’s time to set up the global Bing tag in your GTM account.
+Now, it’s time to set up the global Microsoft Advertising tag in your GTM account.
 Navigate to the GTM workspace for your site and click the New button to create a tag.

 Within the tag creation interface, name your tag accordingly and choose a tag type from the Tag Configuration section.
 Find Bing Ads Universal Event Tracking here (note that you can use the search bar to quickly locate it!).